 Who is in this group?

 The members consist of novelists, poets, journalists, scientists, artists of all kinds, environmental activists, readers, and many others coming from different walks of life and from all over the world.
-We accept posts in all languages.

 Our moderators help keep the group active and help to promote the group.
 I’d like to personally thank the moderating team: